CodecoolBP20161/a-mentor-s-life-in-an-oo-way-technocoolrapid/specifications/mentor.md

 The constructor of the object.

 #### Arguments
-All of the arguments of the class itself and of the parent class.
+All of the arguments of the class itself and of the parent class except responsible.

 #### Return value
 None